 Class size varies tremendously and all students can expect to be part of both large lecture classes and small seminars.
 Nearly half of the almost 1,300 courses offered each semester enrol 10 or fewer students, and there are only 8 courses enrolling more than 300 students.
 Most departments feature tutorials that are taught one-on-one or in small groups.

 Entering students with outstanding records on foreign examinations such as British A-levels, French Baccalaureate or the International Baccalaureate (IB) diploma may qualify for Advanced Standing, allowing them to graduate in three rather than the standard four years.
-The rules for Advanced Standing are reviewed annually, so please consult that area on the Advising Programs Office website for the current details.
+The rules for Advanced Standing are reviewed annually, so please consult Pursuing Advanced Standing on the Harvard website for the current details.
 While many admitted students qualify for Advanced Standing, few ultimately decide to graduate in fewer than four years – once they arrive on campus, few students want to leave so quickly!
 Rather, students who have completed advanced work in a field can be placed into higher level classes.